reply-fr/sustainable-personal-accounts/fixtures/documents/terms-of-use.md

 ## Your responsibilities

 You are responsible for capitalising on lessons that you have learnt while using your Account.
-For example, we recommend to use code to deploy cloud resources, so that automation is captured in git repositories and benefits all of ___corporation___.
+For example, we recommend to use code to deploy cloud resources, so that automation is captured in git repositories and benefits all of {{ corporation }}.

 You are responsible for all cloud resources that you deploy on the Account assigned to you, and to related data.
-This is meaning that you explicitly have to enforce corporate policies of ___corporation___, for example:
+This is meaning that you explicitly have to enforce corporate policies of {{ corporation }}, for example:

 - Preserve confidentiality and security of credentials related to your Account (e.g., username and password, MFA).

 - Use the Account only for the intended purpose described before.

-- Comply with all applicable laws, regulations, and AWS & policies of ___corporation___.
+- Comply with all applicable laws, regulations, and AWS & policies of {{ corporation }}.

 - Notify Security & IT Ops team immediately of any unauthorized use or suspected security breach of your Account.